How to Groom Your Dog at Home

 The secret benefit of grooming your dog

-And so, without further ado, here’s how to groom a dog—safely, swiftly, and right in the comfort of your own home.
+So, here’s how to groom a dog—safely, swiftly, and right in the comfort of your own home.

 Start with a “consultation”